Birgit Larsson

 Biography

-Birgit Larsson is a Lecturer in Social Work.
+Birgit Larsson is an Associate Professor in Social Work and Sociology.
 She graduated with a BA from Harvard University in 2004, a MSc from the University of Edinburgh in 2007, and a PhD from the School of Social Work at UEA in 2015.
 Prior to UEA, she was a mediator and facilitator and coordinated school and criminal court mediation programs in Brooklyn, NY.
-In 2009, she was awarded a Charles Pick Fellowship at UEA to work on a novel, and in 2010, she joined the Social Work department through a university funded studentship to pursue research on police uses of restorative justice for young female offenders in the UK.
-Since then, she has worked on a number of research projects involving vulnerable people and young people in the care system.
+In 2009, she was awarded a Charles Pick Fellowship at UEA to work on a novel, and in 2010, she joined the Social Work department through a university funded studentship to pursue mixed-methods research on police uses of restorative justice for young female offenders in the UK.
+Since then, she has worked on a number of research projects involving vulnerable people and children/adolescents in the care and/or criminal justice systems.

 Key Research Interests